-I just talked about ageism in fashion.
+I have talked about ageism in fashion.
 There are also imposed rules about what time of year we should wear certain colors and material.
 Also about what length of hair is socially acceptable for women and men at different ages.
 I’m not even going to get into body type and other aesthetics for the sake of blog length!

 Do your own thing.
 There are times when you can’t, for example, dress code rules at work, but other than that, don’t let others shape what you should look like or wear.
 Take the opportunity to express yourself!